HeinoPortfolio/MS_Comp_Sci/1 Intro Prog/Readme.md

 # Course Overview
 Introductory graduate-level software development course using a high-level programming language, **Python**, for information system applications.
 Structured programming, data types, functions, arrays, and recursion were covered.
 A course in  Python.
 Use of numeric and textual data.
 Use of data structures such as arrays, lists, sets, and dictionaries such as those implemented by hash tables.

 This is the repository for the **Introduction to Programming** course.
 This page will contain the coursework files that were completed during the term.
-You will find sample code that was used to create the assignment and a brief description of the concepts or technology used to pass the course.
+You will find sample code that was used to create the assignments and a brief description of the concepts or technology used to pass the course.

 # Competencies
 - $`\textcolor{blue}{\text{Identify, compare, evaluate, and write programs that use the sequencing, iteration, and selection constructs in the python programming language.}}`$